Part 3: Millennium Galaxy Race

 Some people cheered as the thousand year race began.
 This was something you had to be lucky enough to catch and it was an amazing thing to see.
 Too bad we weren’t participating.

 As we were about to walk back inside we heard a distant boom and then another.
 We looked up to see ships firing at each other, their debris falling to the ground.
 Then another loud BOOM came from right above us and it started raining ship parts.
-The people outside began screaming, and it just grew louder and louder.
+The people outside began screaming, and it grew louder and louder until I was convinced that the entire planet was consumed in a massive maelstrom.

 Soon a blaring alarm rang throughout the entire planet as anarchy and pandemonium began to overthrow the usual order that was sustained by the king of the galaxy.